olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 ### Walkthrough of the HHL algorithm

-Now, let's go over the HHL algorithm, guided by some exemplar code snipets.
+Now, let's go over the HHL algorithm, guided by some exemplary code snippets.
 A detailed walkthrough of the algorithm can be found in [Qiskit's tutorial](https://github.com/Qiskit/textbook/blob/main/notebooks/ch-applications/hhl_tutorial.ipynb).
-Here, we provide a guidance on the overall procedure, as a background to run the codes.
+Here, we provide guidance on the overall procedure, as a background to run the codes.
 For a system of $N$ linear equations $A\vec{x}=\vec{b}$ (size of $A$ is $N \times N$), the objective of the HHL algorithm is to represent the solution vector $\vec{x}$ in terms of the eigenbasis of the $A$ matrix:
 $$\ket{x} = A^{-1} \ket{b} = \sum_j \lambda^{-1}_jb_j\ket{u_j}$$
 where $\lambda_j$ and $\ket{u_j}$ are the $j$-th eigenvalue and eigenvector of $A$, and the classical states are rescaled and represented as quantum states (with the $\ket{\cdot}$ notation).
 We can achieve this with 5 steps, a sample depiction of which is shown below
 <p align="center" width="100%">